shehryarR/HTML5-Video-Player-controlled-by-cursor-location/README.md

 3) When mouse is on the video element it plays either ff or fb according to its position on the video element

 4) When mouse moves away, it pauses.

+I am demonstrating this project only for educational purposes and its usage in any unethical and immoral setting is disallowed by the author.